joshhanley/livewire-autocomplete/README.md

 **allow_new** `true` by default.
 - If `allow_new` is true, the first option will be `Add new client "Bob"`, which tab autoselects
 - If `allow_new` is false, the first option is a result, which tab autoselects

+**load_once_on_focus** `true` by default.
+- If is true, and there is a `wire:focus` binding, then the action will only be called on the first focus of the input box.
+This essentially allows deferring of loading results until it is needed.

 **inline** this is a quick styling toggle between displaying the dropdown box inline or as an overlay.